knokko/custom-items-gradle/README.md

 and run it on their computer.
 Using this GUI, they can configure their custom items (choose their textures, attack damage, display name, and lots of other stuff...).

+### ce-event-handler
+This module is the (tiny) part of the plug-in that directly depends on CrazyEnchantments.
+Because CrazyEnchantments is compiled with Java 17 and the `plug-in` module needs to be compatible with Java 8, I can't just put this inside the `plug-in` module.
+Some special built steps are used to ensure that `ce-event-handler` will be compiled using Java 17.

 ### gui
 This module is a small gui library that I made a couple of years ago.
 When I started this custom items plug-in, I thought it was a good idea to use this library to write the Editor.
 After using it for a few years, I started seeing the limitations of this library: the scale of everything is based on the size of the